 Physical abuse is non-accidental physical injury (ranging from minor bruises to severe fractures or death) as a result of punching, beating, kicking, biting, shaking, throwing, stabbing, choking, hitting (with a hand, stick, strap, or other object), burning, or otherwise harming a child, that is inflicted by a parent, caregiver, or other person who has responsibility for the child.
 Such injury is considered abuse regardless of whether the caregiver intended to hurt the child.
 Physical discipline, such as spanking or paddling, is not considered abuse as long as it is reasonable and causes no bodily injury to the child.

-Neglect is the failure of a parent, guardian, or other caregiver to provide for a child's basic needs.
+Neglect is the failure of a parent, guardian, or other caregivers to provide for a child's basic needs.

 Neglect may be: